 Reporting of Student Outcomes

-Congruent with Mount St. Joseph University and the DPT Program Mission Statements to provide students with the concepts, principles, and methods which will stimulate and nurture a lifelong commitment to professional obligations, social responsibilities, and personal growth, the DPT program exhibits an average graduation rate of 89% over the past three years.
-DPT graduates have an ultimate pass rate on the National Physical Therapy Exam of 98.78%, and a first time pass rate of 87%.
-The national first time pass rate average for 2012 was 88% (fsbpt.org).
+Congruent with Mount St. Joseph University and the DPT Program Mission Statements to provide students with the concepts, principles, and methods which will stimulate and nurture a lifelong commitment to professional obligations, social responsibilities, and personal growth, the DPT program exhibits an average graduation rate of 92.2% (2014-2016).
+DPT graduates have an ultimate pass rate on the National Physical Therapy Exam of 100%, and a first time pass rate of 90.4%.
+The percentage of students who graduated and sought employment who were successfully employed is 100%.

 For more information on this program and it's accreditation: